Maplesoft/openmaple/README.md

 sys.path.append('C:\\Program Files\\Maple 2024\\Python.X86_64_WINDOWS\\lib')
 ```

-Do a simple test to check everything is working with
+Once you are certain OpenMaple for Python is installed and in the module search path, do a simple test to check everything is working with
 ```
 import maple
 import maple.namespace as mpl